Mel-M15/ShellCommands/README.md

 # ShellCommands README

-Please run this ShellCommands program in C++.
+Please run this ShellCommands project in C++.

 # Overview